z0d14c/WeatherUIApp/README.md

   * Enforcing a uniform and clean code style is easier if linting systems such as JSCS are integrated in the project's scripting (i.e. runs when serving or testing).
 * error-handling and edge cases, validation
-  * It's pretty easy to break the app right now or do silly things -- e.g. not filling in a date/time.
+  * It's pretty easy to break the app right now by doing silly/unexpected things -- e.g. not filling in a date/time.
-  A production app needs significantly more error-handling and such.
+    A production app needs significantly more error-handling, validation, notification of bad input, etc.

 ## Instructions
-`this notation means run this command from root directory (unless another directory is specified)` To install.
+`this notation means run this command from root directory (unless another directory is specified)`
+* built on a system using node v4.4 *

+To install.
 (Need NPM and Bower, preferably latest stable versions)
 1. Clone project
 2. `npm install`